weygoldt/weygoldt.github.io/content/work/_index.md

 ## Singing in the dark: Synchronous frequency modulations of weakly electric fish

 While looking through a two-week continuous recording of electric fish in their natural habitat, I noticed that some frequency modulations on the scale of seconds up two ten minutes happened in synchrony between two fish.
-I developed a detector that can detect these modulations and used it to analyze the recordings.
+I developed a covariance-based detector that can detect these modulations and used it to analyze the recordings.

 Using estimated positions of the fish over time, I was able to show that fish that participate in these interactions approach each other after they initated their "choir".
 This work resulted in a poster presented at the 2022 international conference of Neuroethology (ICN), that you can find in the github repository below.